JesutofunmiOludu/requirement-analysis/README.md

 5. **Higher Quality Output** – Leads to a more reliable, user-focused, and maintainable software product.

 In summary, requirement analysis sets the foundation for every subsequent phase of software development — from design and coding to testing and deployment — ensuring that the final product meets both business objectives and user expectations.

+---

+## Why is Requirement Analysis Important?

+Requirement Analysis is vital to the success of software projects because it bridges the gap between stakeholder expectations and technical implementation.
+Below are three key reasons why it is critical in the **Software Development Life Cycle (SDLC):**

+### 1. Prevents Miscommunication and Misunderstanding
+Requirement analysis ensures that developers, stakeholders, and end-users share a clear and unified understanding of the project’s goals.
+This reduces ambiguity, minimizes the risk of building the wrong features, and fosters better collaboration across teams.

+### 2. Saves Time and Reduces Costs
+By identifying potential issues early in the development process, requirement analysis helps prevent costly redesigns, delays, and rework.
+Early detection of errors or gaps in requirements saves both time and resources during later development phases.

+### 3. Improves Project Quality and User Satisfaction
+When requirements are well-defined and validated, the final software product is more likely to meet user expectations, function as intended, and provide a better overall user experience.
+Clear requirements lead to precise testing criteria and higher-quality outcomes.

+---